 - 2.9.1.
 Board skills, methods, and supports will be sufficient to assure governing with excellence. - 2.9.1.1.
 Educational materials and on-going training will be available to new Board members and candidates for membership, as well as to maintain and increase existing member skills and understanding. - 2.9.1.2.
 Outside monitoring assistance will be arranged so that the Board can exercise confident control over organizational performance.
 This includes, but is not limited to, fiscal audit. - 2.9.1.3.
-Outreach mechanisms will be used as needed to ensure the Board's ability to listen to owner viewpoints and values. - 2.9.2.
+Outreach mechanisms will be used as needed to ensure the Board's ability to listen to owner viewpoints and values. - 2.9.1.4.
+Professional advisors to the Board may be retained at the cost ofNordiq Canada where the Board has resolved that it is advisable to doso.

+2.9.2.
 Costs will be prudently incurred, though not at the expense of endangering the development and maintenance of the organization's ability to operate.